Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 In the presence of proxies, the intermediate proxies can still inspect the individual RADIUS packets, i.e., "end-to-end" encryption is not provided.
 Where intermediate proxies are untrusted, it is desirable to use other RADIUS mechanisms to prevent RADIUS packet payload from inspection by such proxies.
 One common method to protect passwords is the use of the Extensible Authentication Protocol (EAP) and EAP methods that utilize TLS.

+For dynamic discovery, this document allows the acceptance of a certificate only after doing PKIX checks.
+When using publicly trusted CAs as trust anchor, this may lead to security issues, since an advisary may easily get a valid certificate from this CAs.
+In current practice of {{?RFC6614}}, this problem is circumvented by using a private CA as a trust anchor.
+This private CA only issues certificate to members of the roaming consortium.
+This may still enable a malicious member to intercept traffic not intended for them, however, depending on the size of the consortium, this attack vector may be negligible.
+If the private CA also issues certificates for other purposes than RADIUS/TLS, the RADIUS/TLS certificates SHOULD include RADIUS/TLS-specific attributes against the implementation can check such as a X.509v3 Certificate Policy specific for RADIUS/TLS.

 When using certificate fingerprints to identify RADIUS/TLS peers, any two certificates that produce the same hash value (i.e., that have a hash collision) will be considered the same client.
 Therefore, it is important to make sure that the hash function used is cryptographically uncompromised so that an attacker is very unlikely to be able to produce a hash collision with a certificate of his choice.